marcoNEEV/marcoNEEV/README.md

 - 👋 Hi, I’m @marcoNEEV
 - 👀 I’m interested in social innovation
-- 🌱 I’m currently learning the base of computer science as I believe that technology can play a key role to solve endemic social problems
 - 💞️ I’m looking to collaborate on projects that fall in the above domain!
 - 📫 How to reach me : marco@mhsglobalimpact.org